pgruber2/EducationalWeb/README.md

 5. From `EducationalWeb/pdf.js/build/generic/web` , run the following command: `gulp server`

 6. In another terminal window, run `python app.py` from `EducationalWeb/`

+7. The site should be available at http://localhost:8096/